FTC23368/firebase_example/README.md

 # Streamlit Firebase Example

 This repository contains a simple Streamlit application with multiple pages.
-The app demonstrates how to upload PDF or text files to Firebase Firestore and view the uploaded files.
+The app demonstrates how to upload PDF or text files to Firebase Storage and view the uploaded files.
+Metadata about each upload is stored in Firestore.

 ## Requirements